Aftaputra/Microscope-OF/apidocs/dev/webapp.md

     npm run serve

 The development server is accessed on a different port from the microscope API.
-When VITE starts it creates a proxy that proxies all routes starting with `/api` to `http://localhost:5000/api`.
+When Vite starts, it creates a proxy that proxies all routes starting with `/api` to `http://localhost:5000/api`.
 This is useful when using either the simulation server or when developing directly on a microscope.

 If developing on a different computer you can run: